Application Programming Interface

 flatfile endpoint

-The database is organized into many different tables to ensure data integrity, but users often want to query data from multiple tables together.
-For example, users might want to retrieve all event, site, and ground motion data together in the same table.
+The database is organized into many different tables to ensure data integrity, but users often want to query data from multiple tables and join them together in a way that results in repetition of certain fields.
+For example, users might want to retrieve all event, site, and ground motion data together in the same table, where event and site information is repeated for each ground motion.
 The flatfile endpoint provides the logic to join together tables that we believe will serve the needs of most users.
 Specifically, the following tables are queried and presented in a "flattened" form via the flatfile endpoint.
 By default, the fourier_spectra table is not queried, but can be included by specifying query string parameters as indicated below.

 Tables included in flatfile endpoint query